Data: Chinese Investment in Africa

 Chinese FDI in Africa Data Overview

-Chinese annual FDI flows to Africa have increased steadily since 2003, but remain modest compared to China’s FDI in other regions.
+Chinese annual FDI flows to Africa have increased steadily since 2003 but remain modest compared with China’s FDI in other regions.

-In 2023, China’s FDI in Africa reached US$3.96 billion, up from US$75 million two decades earlier.
+In 2024, China’s FDI in Africa reached US$3.37 billion, up from US$320 million two decades earlier, though 15% lower than the previous year.
 Flows peaked in 2008 at US$5.5 billion, driven by the Industrial and Commercial Bank of China’s (ICBC) acquisition of a 20% stake in Standard Bank of South Africa.